Passion Flower

 Issues and Troubleshooting

-Additionally, inadequate sunlight or water can hinder bloom and fruiting.
-Ensure your passion flower receives full to partial sunlight and enough water, especially during prolonged dry spells, to promote healthy growth and flowering.
+Inadequate sunlight or water can also hinder blooming and fruiting.
+Ensure your passion flower receives full to partial sunlight and consistent moisture, especially during dry periods.
+Proper light exposure and watering promote vigorous growth and abundant flowering.

 History and Folklore